Suzanne Miles

-Suzanne Miles (born November 18, 1970) is an American politician who has served as a Republican member of the Kentucky House of Representatives since January 2014.
+Vera Suzanne Miles (born November 18, 1970) is an American politician who has served as a Republican member of the Kentucky House of Representatives since January 2014.
 She represents Kentucky's 7th House district, which includes Daviess, Henderson, and Union counties.
 She serves as the House's Majority Caucus Chair, and is the first woman in Kentucky to serve as both an acting floor leader and an acting speaker of the chamber.

 Early life and education

 Miles was born on November 18, 1970, in Owensboro, Kentucky.
 Her father, Billy Joe Miles, was a prominent farmer and businessman who served on the University of Kentucky's Board of Trustees from 1995 to 2013.

 She graduated from Apollo High School in 1988, and continued her education at Transylvania University.
 During her senior year at Transylvania, Miles became a small business owner when she purchased a clothing store in Owensboro.
 After graduating from Transylvania in 1992, Miles began working at Town and Countrywear Ladies Clothing and Accessories, which she owned and operated until 2008.

 Miles continues to live in Owensboro, and in 2009 began serving as a field representative for U.S. Representative Brett Guthrie of Kentucky's 2nd congressional district.